Open topic with navigation

 If you are using Java 1.7 and targeting an earlier version of Java than you are using (e.g., if you are using Java 11 and targeting Java 10), you must set the XFBOOTCLASSPATH and XFEXTDIRS environment variables before building the JAR file.
 If either is missing or not set to a valid location, the compile will fail.

 Set XFBOOTCLASSPATH to the complete path of the rt.jar file of the version you are targeting, usually java.home\lib\rt.jar.
 (For example, c:\Program Files (x86)\Java\jdk\jre\lib\rt.jar.)

 Set XFEXTDIRS to the directory that contains the other classes and jar files (of the version you are targeting) that are required by your application, usually java.home\lib.
 (For example, c:\Program Files\Java\jdk1.6.0_23\jre\ lib.)

 There are a number of ways to set environment variables so that they may be used by Workbench.
-See Defining the startup environment in the “Developing Your Application in Workbench” chapter of Getting Started with Synergy/DE for details.
+See "Setting Workbench environment variables" in the Workbench Help for details.